splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline-intro.rst

 When you have a new aggregated metric, you might no longer need the original unaggregated data.
 You can also drop a metric without adding an aggregation rule.
-Data dropping rules let you discard any data you don't want to monitor, so you can save storage space and reduce cardinality.
+Data dropping rules let you discard any data you don't want to monitor, so you can control costs and reduce cardinality.

 .. note::
     - You must be an admin to drop data.
     - You can drop new incoming data, but you can't drop data that Observability Cloud has already ingested.
     - You can't recover dropped data.
 Before you drop data, see :ref:`data-dropping-impact`.

+.. _scenario-dropping-raw-data:

 Scenario: Dropping raw data
 --------------------------------------------------------------------------------